 That's where third parties come in (👋).
 At Mystery, we work closely with hundreds of EAs every day to help them boost morale and maintain team culture.
 It has become all the more apparent to us how vital these individuals are to the general feel and culture of their teams.

 Knowing the role of these EAs and the complexity of their responsibilities, we're here to give these superheroes the much-needed sidekick they deserve.
 Since EAs usually do allll the planning (and we know planning pretty well ourselves), products like ours give that helping hand to organize and prioritize those culture-building events.
-With easy-to-use and vetted Virtual Events and Gifting, we take a little of their plates so they can better serve their teams, and in turn, make entire companies happier.
+With easy-to-use and vetted Virtual Events, we take a little of their plates so they can better serve their teams, and in turn, make entire companies happier.
 Ambitious, aren't we?

 Consider corporate culture checked off the EAs to-do list from here on out!